neha-gopal/Subscription-Tracker/README.md

 Subscription Tracker allows users to input and manage their active subscriptions in one place.
 It calculates total monthly costs, helping users understand where their money is going and make more informed financial decisions.

 Features
 -Add and manage subscriptions (name, cost, billing cycle)
-Automatic calculation of total monthly expenses
+-Automatic calculation of total monthly expenses
 -Edit or delete subscriptions
 -Real time updates to spending totals
 -Data persistence using a database